correlllab/fast_lio_nav2_humanoid/README.md

 ## Usage

-1. Clone this repository onto the robots pc into a foulder
+1. Clone this repository onto the robots pc into a folder

 2. Build and run the docker container